-So make sure to tacke irritation fast with a proven scalp care shampoo.
+So, make sure to tackle irritation fast with a proven scalp care shampoo.

 All our shampoos care for your scalp and tackle dandruff – a condition that’s been shown to damage the scalp and consequently the hair.

-There’s also our strengthening variant – Thick and Strong Shampoo - that strengthens hair from damage with every wash.
+There’s also our strengthening variant – Full & Thick Shampoo - that strengthens hair from damage with every wash.

 More hair care tips and advice